 When Birds Use Birdhouses

-Different bird species nest at different times.
+Different species nest at different times.
 The earliest nesting birds may begin investigating potential nest sites and birdhouses as part of claiming territory or their courtship rituals as early as January or February (July or August in the Southern Hemisphere).
-Other birds may not nest until later in the season, but they may still use any available houses as shelters from predators, cold temperatures, and poor weather both before and after the nesting season.
+Other birds may not nest until later in the season, but they may still use available houses as shelters from predators, cold temperatures, and poor weather both before and after the nesting season.
 Birds that raise multiple broods each season often nest earlier as well.
 If a house is not up when these birds are ready to lay their first eggs, they may still investigate it as a nesting site later in the season.

 Best Time to Put Up Birdhouses

-There is no bad time to put up birdhouses, and the best time to put them up is as soon as you have them available.
+There is no bad time to put out birdhouses, and the best time to put them up is as soon as you have them available.
 Even if it is not nesting season, birds may investigate the house, learn where it is, and possibly use it as shelter.
 If you only want to provide houses for nesting, putting them up in late winter or very early spring will ensure they are available for even the earliest nesting species.

 If you miss putting up birdhouses as early as possible, there is still time to attract nesting birds.
 Many bird species lay more than one brood each year and they often investigate different nest sites each time, so a late birdhouse may be perfect for a second or even a third brood.
 Similarly, many birds will restart their nesting efforts if poor weather, predators, or brood parasites destroy a first nest.
 A birdhouse that may not have been available earlier can be the perfect option for renewing a nest.